Hz-Lin/codam2019/libft/readme.md

 # libft explain

 Write a C library, containing a extract of important functions for the cursus A Makefile is included.
 If other project allows to use *libft*, copy its sources and ites associated *Makefile* in a *libft* folder.
-The project's *Makefile*must compile the library by using its *Makefile, then compile the project.
+The project's *Makefile*must compile the library by using its *Makefile*, then compile the project.

 ## Mandatory part